Hartmannsolution/food/recipes.md

 Combine edamame, garlic, basil, pine nuts, and yogurt in a food processor; pulse 10 times or until coarsely ground.
 Add 1/4 cup water and remaining ingredients; process until almost smooth.

 ## Chicken

+### Crsipy sweet chili chicken

+#### Chicken part
+1 tsp sweet paprika
+1 tsp garlic garlic powder
+1/2 tsp sea salt flakes
+1/2 tsp black pepper
+1 egg
+60 g. corn starch
+oil for frying

+#### Sauce part
+1 tsp freshly minced garlic
+1 tsp freshly minced ginger
+125 ml sweet chili sauce
+60 ml tamari or soy sauce
+60 ml rice wine vinegar

+#### To serve
+steamed rice
+1 spring onion, sliced
+tsp sesame seeds

+1. Cut chiken in bite size pieces and place in a large bowl, with sweet paprika, garlic powder, salt and pepper.
+Mix well and set aside.
+2. To make the sauce: Combine all the ingredients in a medium bowl and set aside.
+3. heat the oil over medium-high heat in a large frying pan. cook the chicken for 5-6 minutes, turning occasionally, until golden and cooked through.
+Turning once halfway through cooking.
+Set aside on a paper towel to drain oil.
+4. Drain the oil from the frying pan and wipe the pan clean.
+5. Heat the pan over medium low heat and add the sauce.
+Stir fro 2-3 minutes until the sauce begins to bubble and thicken.
+Turn off the heat and add the chicken to the pan.
+Toss the chicken in the sauce until well coated.
+6. Serve the chikcken imeediately with steamed rice, sliced spring onion and sesame seeds.
+7. Add 1-2 tbsp of boiling water to the bottom of the pan once the chicken has been removed.
+Use a spoon to stir the water into the remaining sauce and use the extra sauce to pour over the completed dish.

 ### Chicken thigh deep fried